hmans/slodown/README.md

 - Auto-link contained URLs and email addresses.
 - Finally, and most importantly, run the entire HTML through a really, really good whitelist-based sanitizer.

 This allows users to still add their own HTML, if required.
-In fact, I typically encourage users to make use of [kramdown's inline attributes], leaving it up the sanitizer to make sure they don't go crazy.
+In fact, I typically encourage users to make use of [kramdown's inline attributes](http://kramdown.gettalong.org/syntax.html#inline-attribute-lists), leaving it up the sanitizer to make sure they don't go crazy.

 If this is not what you want, you will most likely be able to bend Slodown to your will -- it's pretty flexible.